-Consistent employee engagement surveys matter
+Why employee engagement survey questions matter

 1. On a scale of 1 to 10, how happy are you in your job?

 Want to make it even easier to answer?
-Try Polly to create simple and recurring polls that your employees can answer directly in Slack regularly so that you can track employee morale over time.
+Use Polly to create simple and recurring polls your employees can regularly and directly answer in Slack and Microsoft Teams so that you can track employee morale over time.

 2. Do you have a clear understanding of the company’s strategic goals?

-The answers you receive might provide an outline for more efficient internal communication strategies to ensure that all employees know what the bigger picture is and understand their role within the company.
-Having a broad picture of company goals instills confidence and motivation that will help the entire team reach milestones.
+The answers you receive to this question can provide an outline for more efficient internal communication strategies.
+It’s important for all employees to know the bigger picture and understand how that bigger picture affects their role within the company.
+Having a broad understanding of company goals instills confidence and motivation that will help the entire team reach milestones.

 3. Do you feel valued at work?

-Recognition is a crucial part of the overall success of a business as appreciation in the workplace drives employees to work hard to exceed expectations.
+Recognition is a crucial part of the overall success of a business, as appreciation in the workplace drives employees to work hard to exceed expectations.
 As important as knowing what their role is, feeling valued and appreciated is even more paramount.

 4. Would you refer someone to work here?

 Satisfied employees are likely to praise their employers and even recommend them to their friends.
-Employment experience is one of the strongest ways to ensure positive publicity for your company’s reputation.
+Employee experience is one of the strongest ways to ensure positive publicity for your company’s reputation.
 And ensuring that your employees are the driver of this positive message can help you avoid any damaging negativity that could take years to undo.

 5. Do you feel that you have the opportunity to reach your full potential here?

 If your employees think they won’t be able to reach their full potential at your company, they likely won’t be sticking around for the long haul.
 In fact, they might already be looking for another position.

 6. Does your team help you deliver your best work?